 - Successfully adopted the tried and tested leading edge technologies now available in the 21st century?

 This whitepaper is updated at the time of purchase by David Parmenter ensuring that it contains his latest thinking.
-The whitepaper is printed at the time of purchase to ensure it has David’s latest thinking and air-mailed to the reader.
-The e-templates are emailed.
+The e-templates are emailed with the paper.

-Please click here to look inside the toolkit (whitepaper+e-templates)
+Please click here to look inside the toolkit (PDF whitepaper+e-templates)

 Why you need this toolkit: